roman-milk/roman-milk.github.io/hit.md

  He brought back just the right thing.
 "You don't need to wear the bra, do you?" he asked.

  Thinking he was referring to them being too small she almost poked him in the ribs.
 The look on his face told a different story.
 It was unusual for her to give in to anyone but so far she had so decided to continue until she found out what he was up to.
 She shrugged her shoulders and quickly pulled on the panties.
-Report_Story #2